bozkayasalihx/repartners-test-case/README.md

 ## NOTE
-UI written in static html for that reason please refresh the page after each subsuquent request to see most up to date views
+UI written in static HTML; therefore, please refresh the page after each subsequent request to see the most up-to-date views.